bhavesh-20/Form-Alchemist/README.md

 ## Database Setup
 - Using PostgreSQL.
-- create a database named atlan using `create database atlan`.
+- create a database named atlan using `create database forms`.
-- Add the connection string to env `postgresql://username:password@localhost/atlan`, replacing the username and password with their respective values.
+- Add the connection string to env `postgresql://username:password@localhost/forms`, replacing the username and password with their respective values.

 ## CodeBase Setup
-- Download the code using `git clone https://github.com/bhavesh-20/Atlan-Challenge.git`
+- Download the code using `git clone https://github.com/bhavesh-20/Forms.git`
 - **Or** Download the code using the zip file.
 - cd to code-base root directory.
 - Create virtual environment for python.